 I believe that there is more here in this parable than meets the eye.
 The invitation being given is being given by God Himself.
 It is the instruction that each man or woman is not to think more highly of themselves than they should.
 There are other people in the world who are more honorable than ourselves; people whom the One who gave the invitation knows should have the highest places at the table.
-The "highest place at the table" in the eyes of these Pharisees was the place which seemed most desirable to themselves in terms of the way that other men. who are trying to be religious without God, see things.
+The "highest place at the table" in the eyes of these Pharisees was the place which seemed most desirable to themselves in terms of the way that other men, who are trying to be religious without God, see things.
 They would choose for themselves that best position.
-They saw themselves as worthy of it because of their many supposedly good works and their following the traditions of other religious Jewish men.
-Actually, in the Lord's eyes, it was (and is) the place and position which is bestowed by God upon those who are striving by His grace to be faithful to Him and to His Word.
+They saw themselves as worthy of it because of their many supposed good works, and their following the traditions of other religious Jewish men.
+But actually, in the Lord's eves, it was (and is) the place and position which is bestowed by God upon those who are striving by His grace to be faithful to Him and to His Word.
 It is accepting the invitation to see yourself as unworthy of the best place; unworthy to come to the table at all.
 And yet God and Christ invite sinners to the greatest of all feasts in the gospel.
 The proof of this is in the continuation of the parable in verses 15 and following.
 "Now when one of those who sat at the table with Him heard these things, he said to Jesus, 'Blessed is he who shall eat bread in the kingdom of God!"
 "Then Jesus said to him, 'A certain man gave a great supper and invited many."
 It is the parable of the gospel feast.

 These Pharisees were choosing the best seats for themselves in the synagogues.
-But the Lord Jesus is inviting them, not to the kingdom of self-righteous religious men, but to the kingdom of God.
+But the Lord Jesus was inviting them, not to the kingdom of self-righteous religious men, but to the kingdom of God.
 He is telling them that when the One who invited you comes Himself to the feast and sees that you have put yourself in the place of honor, you will be forced to "give place" to another who is worthy of the honor of having the best seat at the table.
 There will be a sense of shame attendant upon this because you had a wrong view of yourself.
 Let me ask you if you are thankful for the gospel?
 Are your thankful for the invitation which God has extended to you to come and sit at the table in the eternal kingdom of God?
-Are you thankful that your pride has been humbled and that you see yourself as an undeserving sinner.
-If you do not see yourself this way you have deceived yourself to think that you can choose the high position at the table of having eternal life, but in the end, you will be forced to give place someday to the people whom you now think yourself to be better than; people who have come to see their need of Christ and His grace.
-Your pride led you to think that you really deserved that higher place when all the while the Lord did not intend it.
-You didn't understand His ways and you spurned your need to come to the feast on His terms.
-His principles of promotion are far different from yours.
-I would urge you to repent and re-think this presumptuous course that you have taken.
-Come to the feast and seat yourself at the lowest position.
-This brings us to our second question.
+The eternal kingdom of God begins in your heart from the moment that you first believe.
+Are you thankful that your pride has been humbled and that you see yourself as an undeserving sinner?
+Well, God's principles of promotion are far different from ours.
+I would urge you now, that as you come to the gospel feast, seat yourself at the lowest position.
+This brings us to my third question.

-2ndly - Are you willing to show forth your thankfulness in taking the lowest position at the table?
+3rd - Are you willing to show forth your thankfulness in taking the lowest position at the table?
 (Verses 10 and 11)